danielabar/meblog/src/markdown/css-refactoring-with-an-ai-safety-net.md

 - Hard-coded hex colors scattered alongside the CSS variables that should have been used

 To:
-- `@layer reset, base, components, utilities` — predictable cascade, no more specificity fights
+- `@layer reset, base, components, utilities` — predictable cascade
-- Modern reset with universal `box-sizing: border-box` and `prefers-reduced-motion`
+- Modern reset
-- A unified `.btn` base class with BEM variants (`.btn--primary`, `.btn--secondary`, `.btn--menu`)
+- Unified `.btn` base class with BEM variants (`.btn--primary`, `.btn--secondary`, `.btn--menu`)
-- All colors via CSS variables, no stray hex values
+- All colors via CSS variables

 The entire thing — analysis, planning, and execution across all 7 phases — took around 3 hours.
-Without an AI assistant to help plan the phases, write and iterate on the capture script, make the CSS changes, and compare the screenshots, this is the kind of refactor that would have stretched across multiple days.
+Without an AI assistant to plan the phases, write the capture script, make the CSS changes, and compare the screenshots, this is the kind of refactor that would have stretched across multiple days.

 The screenshot comparison earned its keep in Phase 5.
 Replacing the old reset with a modern one introduced a different default `line-height` that subtly changed how body text rendered.
 I'm not sure I would have caught it by eye in a manual review.
 Claude flagged it immediately when comparing the PNGs and made a one-liner fix.

 ## What made it work

-Looking back, three things were essential.
+Looking back, three things were essential:

 **Enumerate states exhaustively:** The baseline only protects you for the states you captured.
 A regression in the navigation drawer won't show up if you never took a screenshot of the navigation drawer open.
 I spent time upfront listing every meaningful state — not just page routes but transient interactive states: open drawers, populated vs. empty lists, revealed form fields, in-progress indicators.
 That list was the most important artifact of the whole process.